openthread/ot-docs/site/en/guides/border-router/ot-commissioner-android.md

 on the [ot-commissioner GitHub repository](https://github.com/openthread/ot-commissioner/tree/master/android).
 Follow the instructions in the README to build and install the app on an Android device.

+To use the Thread 1.1 Commissioning App, refer to [Thread Group Android App](#thread-group-android-app).

 **Note:** The OT Commissioner Android App is only available for Android.

-> To use Thread 1.1 Commissioning App, refer to [Thread Group Android App](#thread-group-android-app).

 ## OT Commissioner Android App